STEM OPT Extension

 - Payment is to be made at the time of application to USCIS, not before.
 Please wait until your I-20 is ready and you have assembled your application materials to send to USCIS before reviewing payment options to send with your application.

-the Regional USCIS Center in your residential location responsible for
+application package to the Regional USCIS Center in your residential location

 - If mailing your application, we also suggest that you send your STEM OPT application to USCIS via https://study.eshipglobal.com or with a service that provides tracking or guaranteed delivery dates.

 - Since ISSS does not have access to create an account to file online through USCIS, we cannot advise on online filing and the format.
 You will need to utilize the information and directions provided by USCIS for online filing and you can find the link here: https://www.uscis.gov/i-765